 This game is played constantly in our home!

 4) Brownie Match – best games for preschoolers

-Brownie Match is a matching game that has children using spatulas to flip brownies to find the matching numbers.
+Brownie Match is a matching game that has young children using spatulas to flip brownies to find the matching numbers.

 This game is excellent for building memory skills and learning numbers.
 My kids love that the pieces look just like brownies!

 5) Memory Game